 In Los Angeles, social media investigations are more reactive than proactive: officers go to Facebook and Twitter when they receive a tip about a crime.
 They comb through social media sites to find suspects and witnesses, identify victims, seek evidence, and generate leads.

 Los Angeles Police Department spokesman Commander Andrew Smith says, “Most of the stuff, honestly, we get is when people send it to us.”
-The laws in states like Oklahoma are different, so a criminal defense attorney in Oklahoma may be able to help.

 WHERE CAN YOU TURN IF THE POLICE CHARGE YOU WITH A CRIME?

 The wise assumption to make is that everything you post or respond to on social media can be found and used against you.
 Nothing that is online is ever, really, “private.”